hereismari/Programming/README.md

 # Programming

-Repository with my code for competition programming, and hopefully tutorials about the topic and some algorithm implementations.
+Repository with my code for competitive programming, and hopefully tutorials about the topic and some algorithm implementations.

 This repository has the following structure: